epam/ketcher/README.md

 ## Installation and usage

-At this moment Ketcher library is available as an [react component library](https://www.npmjs.com/package/ketcher-react) and [zip archive](https://lifescience.opensource.epam.com/download/ketcher.html):
+At this moment Ketcher library is delivered as an [react component library](https://www.npmjs.com/package/ketcher-react) and [zip archive](https://lifescience.opensource.epam.com/download/ketcher.html):

 ### How to use react component library